 5: Home feet home

 Counterintuitive as it may seem, take a stand against all the usual home-activity vampires like watching television or surfing the internet.
-According to the recent Compendium of Physical Activities, published in the journal Medicine & Science in Sports & Exercise, you burn about 500kJ (calories) for every hour spent on your feet at home doing incidental movement.
+According to the recent Compendium of Physical Activities, published in Medicine & Science in Sports & Exercise, you burn about 500kJ (calories) for every hour spent on your feet at home doing incidental movement.
 This means that just two hours of standing time per day over the course of a month will translate to a 1kg loss of body fat.

 6: Neutralise movement thieves